Marmblshko/Simple_blog/README.md

 ### CommentsController

-- Handles the creation and deletion of comments on posts.
+- Manages the creation and deletion of comments on posts.
 - Requires user authentication for certain actions.

 ### ContactsController

-- Manages user contacts, allowing them to submit new contacts.
+- Handles user contacts, allowing them to submit new contact entries.

+### LikesController

+- Manages the creation and deletion of likes on posts and comments.
+- Requires user authentication for like-related actions.

 ### PostsController

-- Handles CRUD operations for posts.
+- Manages CRUD operations for posts.
 - Requires user authentication for creating new posts.

 ## Models